Valks-Games/DialogueSystem/README.md

 ## Notes
 - There is a bug that skips some dialogue.
 Have not figured out how to solve it yet.
+- The UI animation is a little funky.
+The top name panel does not move down with the rest of the dialogue panel when the dialogues are done and everything is suppose to disappear.